gtworek/Priv2Admin/README.md

 3. Using non-OS tools
 4. Using any other method

 You can check your own privileges with `whoami /priv`.
-Disabled privileged is as good as the enabled one.
+Disabled privileges are as good as enabled ones.
 The only important thing is if you have the privilege on the list or not.

 Feel free to contribute and/or discuss presented ideas.